vmware-archive/legion/README.rst

 ===============

 - Set your master to ``auto_accept: True``
-- Clear you minion keys before restarting the legion: ``salt-key -D``
+- Clear your minion keys before restarting the legion: ``salt-key -D``
 - Legion was designed to do 5000 minions on one system.
 However, after 100 legions per swarm minion, it falls apart.
 So it is recommended to get to 5000 to do ``legion -m 46 -l 110``.
 Note: this takes about 25 minutes to